Biden’s sign language interpreter has translated far-right misinformation

 When asked by The Post if NAD intended to appeal the White House’s decision to hire Mewshaw, the civil rights organization said those with concerns should share their feedback with the White House.

-“It is also important to note that Federal law defines a qualified interpreter as one that is able to interpret effectively, accurately, and impartially,” NAD CEO Howard A. Rosenblum wrote in a statement.
+“It is also important to note that Federal law defines a qualified interpreter as one that is able to interpret effectively, accurately, and impartially,” NAD chief executive Howard A. Rosenblum wrote in a statement.
 “Consequently, the White House needs to ensure that it properly vets the interpreters that handle their press briefings to ensure that their qualifications meet the federal standard.”

 A bio on the website of her agency, Chesapeake Interpreting, says Mewshaw has been working as an interpreter since 1999 and lists her specialty in interpreting for “federal and state government, medical, conferences, religious services, and highly-technical assignments.”

-According to The Daily Moth, a news blog about the deaf community, Mewshaw began interpreting for Hands of Liberty after a disagreement with Live Access ASL, an interpretation Facebook group with more than 13,000 participants, because she chose to interpret political videos with misinformation or offensive commentary.
+According to the Daily Moth, a news blog about the deaf community, Mewshaw began interpreting for Hands of Liberty after a disagreement with Live Access ASL, an interpretation Facebook group with more than 13,000 participants, because she chose to interpret political videos with misinformation or offensive commentary.

 Mewshaw’s past work indicates a concerning prejudice against Biden, which is only more troubling when considering the gravity of what Mewshaw is interpreting, argued Jon Henner, a sign language and education professor at the University of North Carolina Greensboro.